YuanXue1993/SegAN/README.md

 **Data**

 - Download the dataset for [ISBI International Skin Imaging Collaboration (ISIC) 2017 challenge, Part I Lesion Segmentation](https://challenge.kitware.com/#challenge/n/ISIC_2017%3A_Skin_Lesion_Analysis_Towards_Melanoma_Detection) and save data folders under the same directory of the code.
+- If you want to play with your own dataset, remember to change the folder name accordingly in the LoadData.py.